 2018 – today

-The emblem resembles the Sesame Street show’s sign, where Sesame Workshop started.
+The emblem resembles the Sesame Street show’s sign, where the Sesame Workshop started.
 The text is split into two lines and placed between two lines: a straight bottom one and a convex top one.

 Font and Colors